 NEW YORK, NY–Before it happened, Becky Morrison never knew her love of African dance and a friend’s old laptop would help change the world.

-Becky, 33, is a producer who works on big budget projects like the NFL Halftime show and Hollywood blockbuster movies.
+Becky, 33, is a producer who works on big budget projects like the NFL’s Sunday Night Football and Hollywood blockbuster movies.
 She’s also a professional West African dancer who has traveled to Guinea five times to study dance and dance with the country’s biggest private dance company, Ballet Merveilles de Guinée.

 “It really breaks my heart people just don’t know anything about this country.
 Yes it’s poor, but it’s so awesome and so fun and the people are amazing,” Becky says.